agentsflowdev/agentsflow/docs/guides/quickstart.md

 ## 3) Using AgentsFlow

-Once connected, you can use natural language to interact with the SDLC workflow.
+Once connected, you can use natural language to interact with the process workflow.

 **Example Prompts:**
-- "Start the SDLC workflow for the current repository."
+- "Start the process workflow for the current repository."
 - "Create a feature branch for issue JIRA-123."
-- "Check the status of workflow `sdlc-1a2b3c`."
+- "Check the status of workflow `process-1a2b3c`."

 ## Manual Setup (Alternative)